pupperdogger/watchonbitchute/README.md

 2. Go to the extensions page on your browser (e.g. chrome://extensions)
 3. Enable Developer mode in the top right corner of the page
 4. Click the "Load unpacked" button
-5. Select the (unzipped) folder you downloaded
+5. Select the (unzipped) folder containing the contents of the repository